corybrunson/ordr/cran-comments.md

 The note flagged this as a new submission.
 The note also flagged the possible misspellings 'al', 'pre', 'biplot' (and its plural 'biplots'), 'eigen', 'decompositions', 'workflows', and 'scatterplots', which are standard technical terms or abbreviations.
-Finally, the note flagged two DOI URLs:
+Finally, the note flagged some DOI and other URLs:
 * <https://doi.org/10.1111/j.1475-4754.2006.00270.x>
 * <https://doi.org/10.2307/2394164>
 * <https://doi.org/10.2307/2683520>